Staff

 avatar

-JOHN SHIRK – In the Year of Connection, today’s Encounter with Jesus examines our restoration to God through His blood.
+JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is broken circumstances.

 John Shirk